-- Between 1 January and last day of February in each financial year a local government is to carry out a review of its annual budget for that year. - (2A) The review of an annual budget for a financial year must - (a) consider the local government's financial performance in the period beginning on 1 July and ending no earlier than 31 December in that financial year; and - (b) consider the local government's financial position as at the date of the review; and - (c) review the outcomes for the end of that financial year that are forecast in the budget. - (d) include the following - (i) the annual budget adopted by the local government; - (ii) an update of each of the estimates included in the annual budget; - (iii) the actual amounts of expenditure, revenue and income as at the date of the review: - (iv) adjacent to each item in the annual budget adopted by the local government that states an amount, the estimated end-of-year amount for the item. - (2) The review of the annual budget for the financial year must be submitted to council on or before 31 March in that financial year. - (3) A council is to consider a review submitted to it and is to determine whether or not to adopt the review, any parts of the review or any recommendations made in the review.
-Absolute majority required. - (4) Within 30 days after a council has made a determination, a copy of the review and determination is to be provided to the Department.
+- Between 1 January and last day of February in each financial year a local government is to carry out a review of its annual budget for that year. - (2A) The review of an annual budget for a financial year must -

+(a) consider the local government's financial performance in the period beginning on 1 July and ending no earlier than 31 December in that financial year; and

+- (b) consider the local government's financial position as at the date of the review; and - (c) review the outcomes for the end of that financial year that are forecast in the budget. - (d) include the following - (i) the annual budget adopted by the local government; - (ii) an update of each of the estimates included in the annual budget; - (iii) the actual amounts of expenditure, revenue and income as at the date of the review; - (iv) adjacent to each item in the annual budget adopted by the local government that states an amount, the estimated end-of-year amount for the item. - (2) The review of the annual budget for the financial year must be submitted to council on or before 31 March in that financial year. - (3) A council is to consider a review submitted to it and is to determine\ whether or not to adopt the review, any parts of the review or any recommendations made in the review.
-Risk Description Rating Mitigation Action

-Category (likelihood x J

-consequence)
+\Absolute majority required. - (4) Within 30 days after a council has made a determination, a copy of the review and determination is to be provided to the Department.

-Financial Changes do not reflect the current position of Council.
-Unlikely (2) x Minor (2) = Low (4) Ensure that existing policies and processes are implemented and are compliant with relevant legislation and that there are sufficient funds to meet estimated expenditure for the remainder of the year.
+Risk Category Description Rating (likelihood x consequence) Mitigation Action Financial Changes do not reflect the current position of Council.
+Unlikely (2) x Minor (2) = Low (4) Ensure that existing policies and processes are implemented and are compliant with relevant legislation and that there are sufficient funds to meet estimated

+expenditure for the remainder of

+N1/A N1/A the year.

 Health & Safety N/A N/A N/A

 Reputation N/A N/A N/A

-Service Interruption N/A N/A N/A
+Service N/A N/A N/A

+Interruption

-Compliance All Council purchasing policies and guidelines have been adhered to Unlikely (2) x Minor (2) = Low (4) Ensure that existing policies and processes are implemented and are compliant with relevant legislation.
+Compliance All Council Unlikely (2) x Ensure that

+purchasing policies Minor $(2) = Low$ existing policies

+and guidelines have (4) and processes are

+been adhered to implemented and

+are compliant

+with relevant

+legislation.

 Property N/A N/A N/A

 Environment N/A N/A N/A